ColorCoded Labs

 Hero Headline — Interactive Color-Coded Letters

-Restraint as the Brand System's Core Rule
+Restraint as the Brand Language's Core Rule

 Convincing a client with a deliberately vibrant brand that less color would make the brand stronger required trust.
 The argument: when every color is shouting, none of them signal anything.
 By pulling brand color back to 10% of the interface, every appearance of brand color could mean something — and every CTA, every product marker, every key moment gained real visual weight.

-Color as a Product Identity Layer
+Color as a Program Identity Layer

-Applying the System
+Applying the Language

 ColorCoded Labs Redesigned Homepage